Scales of justice with a denied insurance claim form, representing how insurance companies deny injury claims in Missouri

 This article lays out the five most common ways insurance companies try to deny or undervalue Missouri injury claims, and what you can do about each one.

-1. The Lowball Opening Offer
+1. Spotting the Lowball Offer Trap

 One of the most reliable tactics in a claims adjuster’s playbook is making a fast, lowball settlement offer shortly after the accident.
 The goal is to reach you before you have spoken with an attorney, before you fully understand the extent of your injuries, and before your medical treatment is complete.